waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Core Principle:** Trust the game engine over my own assumptions or a tool's flawed logic.
 If a tool's output contradicts the engine's behavior, the tool's logic is flawed and must be corrected immediately.
 - **Lesson Learned:** Do not abandon a path until it has been fully explored.
 A single obstacle does not mean a dead end.
 I must check for alternate routes around perceived blockages before reverting to new hypotheses.
 - **Pathfinder Status:** The `gem_pathfinder` tool's elevation logic has been repeatedly corrected based on direct game engine tests.
 The `ignorable_coords` feature is critical for navigating past defeated trainers.
 - **Puzzle Solver Status:** The `boulder_puzzle_solver` is implemented but was buggy.
-A critical fix to its player position tracking logic has been applied.
+Critical fixes to its state representation and heap comparison logic have been applied.